Enhancing photon-axion conversion probability with squeezed coherent states: Photon-axion conversion in squeezed coherent states

+where we defined $\beta =|\beta| e^{i\delta}$ and $\delta$ is a phase.
+Hence, we have an enhancement by a factor $|\beta|^2 e^{2 r}$.
+We can interpret this as the conversion process occuring in an environment of squeezed coherent photons.
 Conventionally, the squeezing of a photon is often measured in decibels (dB), defined as $10\log_{10} e^{2r}$.
-Currently, it is possible to produce 8dB of photon squeezing in the labotatory~\cite{Kashiwazaki:2023pxy}.
-Assuming $N=10$, we get a huge enhancement factor of $10^8$.
-It should be emphasized that the conversion of axions into photons is also enhanced by squeezing.
+Currently, it is possible to produce 8 dB or more of photon squeezing in the labotatory~\cite{Kashiwazaki:2023pxy}.
+It should be emphasized that the conversion of axions into photons is enhanced by squeezing.